srinijavakid/helpsanta/README.md

 http://localhost:8080/swagger-ui/index.html

-Select the /help api and click try it out button give the below sample value for the help api and click execute method
+Select the /help api and click try it out button. give the below sample value for the help api and click execute method

 Sample Input: